SebiR/USB_Audio_Interface/README.md

 Although a nice anodized aluminum case is pretty nifty!

 # Maybe?
-It would be really nice to be able to chance the direction mid-operation, but that would require some analog switches.
+It would be really nice to be able to change the direction mid-operation, but that would require some analog switches.
 Maybe I'll create another version somewhere in the future